jerrant12/symfonytest/README.txt

 and database.php needed to be included and the require line was commented out.
 Question?
 Where can I put this file so it can be referenced anywhere?

+I ended up using the full path.
+I don't like that.
+Maybe @AppBundle?

+UPDATING ROUTING....

+php bin/console cache:clear
+then
+re-run the thing.

+php bin/console server:run

+run bin/ commands from project root